coreboot/coreboot/Documentation/mainboard/supermicro/x11-lga1151-series/x11-lga1151-series.md

 ## De-blobbing

 - [Intel FSP2.0] can not be removed as long as there is no free replacement
-- Intel ME can be cleaned using me_cleaner (~4.5 MB more free space)
+- Intel ME can be cleaned using me_cleaner (~4.5 MiB more free space)
 - Intel Ethernet Controller Firmware can be removed when it's extended functionality is not needed.
 For more details refer to the respective datasheet (e.g 333016-008 for I210).
 - Boards with [AST2400] BMC/IPMI: Firmware can be replaced by [OpenBMC]